Kmeakin/walrus-report/src/20-reference.md

 ### Types and type-systems
-In every (non-trivial) programming language it is possible to express programs are *syntatically-correct* but nevertheless *semantically-incorrect*: that is, the program text is parsed by the compiler/interpreter to form a valid abstract syntax tree, but the program represented by the abstract syntax tree produces some sort of error at runtime, whether an error may be a fatal condition that
+In every (non-trivial) programming language it is possible to express programs are *syntactically-correct* but nevertheless *semantically-incorrect*: that is, the program text is parsed by the compiler/interpreter to form a valid abstract syntax tree, but the program represented by the abstract syntax tree produces some sort of error at runtime, whether an error may be a fatal condition that